|

 Joined: Aug 2003

-These settings work best when the speakerphone is at volume level 7-8 but works most sites up to level 10.
 That's good information right there!
-I don't care where it came from.
-Thanks Dave!
+I don't care where it came from. laugh

 Joined: Nov 2010